 So, an emotional distress lawsuit will likely fail if the claimant was never “touched” or “harmed” by the entity causing the emotional distress.
 This has resulted in situations where emotional distress was verifiably evident, but the victim’s emotional distress lawsuit was disregarded due to their lack of physical injury.

 Emotional Distress Cases That Have Been Disregarded Due to the Impact Rule

 One emotional distress case pushed the boundaries of the impact rule and defined “impact” and “touching.”
-A woman was checking into a hotel when she found that the parking lot was full of cars.
-A hotel security guard informed her there was parking across the street.
+A woman checked into a hotel and found that the parking lot was full.
+Hotel security informed her there was parking across the street.
 When the woman asked if it was safe to park there, the security guard affirmed it was.
-The woman wanted the guard to come and keep her safe, but the security guard would not go and look after her despite her request to do so.
+The woman wanted the guard to come along to keep her safe, but the security guard would not accompany her.

 Alone, the woman decided to park the car where the security guard had recommended.
 However, as she exited her rental car, she was held up at gunpoint.
 The man put the gun to her head and put his hands on her.
 He eventually stole the rental car and left her in the parking lot.
 The woman sued the hotel owners for emotional distress, and her suit was successful because the man “impacted” her with the tip of his gun.
 This case defined “impact” as any touching, despite the fact that the touch may not have left physical evidence of injury.